 - Ensure the host has a supported operating system

 - Install CA certificates

-- Service certificate: The GridFTP service uses a host certificate at
+- SSL Certificate: The GridFTP service uses a host certificate at

 /etc/grid-security/hostcert.pemand an accompanying key at